sidharthramesh-TA/copilot/README.md

 Second is to chat in the Copilot prompt and that generates logic in response to the context that was input.

-# Mechanics of Prompts
+# Mechanics of Prompt

-When writing prompts for GitHub Copilot, it's important to be clear and concise to guide the AI effectively.
-Here are the key mechanics and tips for writing effective Copilot prompts:
+When writing prompts for GitHub Copilot, it's all about being clear and give enough context to guide the AI effectively.
+Here are the key mechanics for writing effective Copilot prompts:

 ### Be Specific